-The categories of property for the municipality include:

-- Residential Properties

-- Industrial Properties

-- Business & Commercial Properties

-- Farm Properties used for Agricultural purposes

-- Farm Properties used for other Business & Commercial purposes

-- Farm Properties used for Residential purposes

-- Farm Properties used for purposes other than those specified above

-- Farm Properties not used for any purpose

-- Smallholdings used for Agricultural purposes

-- Smallholdings used for Residential purposes

-- Smallholdings used for Industrial purposes

-- Smallholdings used for Business & Commercial purposes

-- Smallholdings used for purposes other than those specified above

-- State owned Properties: Residential

-- State owned Properties: Business and other

-- Municipal Properties

-- Public Service Infrastructure

-- Privately owned towns serviced by the owner

-- Formal settlements: all properties with a rateable value of up to R30 000 and informal settlements registered.

-- Communal Land

-- State Trust Land

-- Protected Areas

-- Properties on which national monuments are proclaimed

-- Properties owned by public benefit organizations and used for any specific public benefit activities

-- Properties used for Multiple purposes

-- Properties used for Public Worship (Churches)

-- Property registered in the name of and used primarily as a place of worship by a religious community, including an official residence.

-- Roads owned by private persons

-- Schools owned by private persons

-- Dams owned by private persons

-- Sectional Schemes Residential

-- Sectional Schemes Business

-- Undeveloped properties and/or any other category of property not mentioned above.
+- (a) The categories of property for the municipality include : - (i) Residential Properties - (ii) Industrial Properties - (iii) Business & Commercial Properties - (iv) Farm Properties used for Agricultural purposes - (v) Farm Properties used for other Business & Commercial purposes - (vi) Farm Properties used for Residential purposes - (vii) Farm Properties used for purposes other than those specified above - (viii) Farm Properties not used for any purpose - (ix) Smallholdings used for Agricultural purposes - (x) Smallholdings used for Residential purposes - (xi) Smallholdings used for Industrial purposes - (xii) Smallholdings used for Business & Commercial purposes - (xiii) Smallholdings used for purposes other than those specified above - (xiv) State owned Properties: Residential - (xv) State owned Properties: Business and other - (xvi) Municipal Properties - (xvii) Public Service Infrastructure - (xviii) Privately owned towns serviced by the owner - (xix) Formal settlements: all properties with a rateable value of up to R30 000 and informal settlements registered. - (xx) Communal Land - (xxi) State Trust Land - (xxii) Protected Areas - (xxiii) Properties on which national monuments are proclaimed - (xxiv) Properties owned by public benefit organizations and used for any specific public benefit activities - (xxv) Properties used for Multiple purposes - (xxvi) Properties used for Public Worship (Churches) - (xxvii) Property registered in the name of and used primarily as a place of worship by a religious community, including an official residence. - (xxviii) Roads owned by private persons - (xxix) Schools owned by private persons - (xxx) Dams owned by private persons - (xxxi) Sectional Schemes Residential - (xxxii) Sectional Schemes Business - (xxxiii) Undeveloped properties and/or any other category of property not mentioned above. - (2) Property acquired through the Provision of Land and Assistance Act, 1993 (Act No.126 of 1993), or the Restitution of Land Rights Act, 1994 (Act No. 22 of 1994); or (ii) which is subject to the Communal Property Associations Act, 1996 (Act No. 28 of 1996);